 To avoid falling victim to a romance scam, never send money to someone you’ve only met online.

-Fraudsters often go to great lengths to gain the trust of their victims, sometimes sending gifts such as flowers, wine or chocolates.
+Fraudsters often go to great lengths to gain your trust, sometimes sending gifts such as flowers, wine or chocolates.

 They usually ask for lots of personal information, but share very little about themselves.

-One of these points in isolation may be innocent.
-But a combination of them, together with a request for money, can indicate a romance scam.
+One of these points on its own may be innocent.
+But more than one, together with a request for money, can be a sign that it’s a romance scam.